Essential ingredients of a valid agreement

 Agreements on plain paper are not invalid

-No legal instrument can be registered without paying the proper stamp duty.
+However, no legal instrument can be registered without paying the proper stamp duty.
 All instruments chargeable with duty and executed by any person in India shall be stamped before or at the time of its execution, as per the Section 17 of the Indian Stamp Act.

 Stamp act prescribes the need for stamp paper

-Agreements that need registration
+Agreements that need compulsory registration

 Some of such instruments which requires compulsory registration are: –